dentalreferrals/dentalreferrals/source/includes/_forms.md

 2. Use user's default browser or a built-in web view to open the unique medical form URL received in step 1 for user to submit the rest of the referral data.

 <aside class="notice">
-   The URL of the prepared form contains a unique token so that when the URL is opened in the browser for the first time, it authenticates the user that's linked to the API key for a 24-hour in browser sesstion.
+   The URL of the prepared form contains a unique token so that when the URL is opened in the browser for the first time, it authenticates the user that's linked to the API key for a 24-hour in browser session.
 The authentication token expires on first use, so if the URL is copy-pasted into a different browser, the system will as the user to authenticate.
 </aside>

 ## List Available Forms